 The swing is on the top of the trail on the edge of a mountain, so as you swing out you are really high up.
 But after a few trials runs, everyone really enjoyed themselves on the swings … really hamming it up for photos.
 Many people were daring themselves to do more — stand up, let go of the ropes, lay down, etc. We stayed there until everyone was done playing.
 Bring a snack or lunch to eat because, at this point, the adventure is only half through!

 We then walked back down the trail, and veered off to go into the river.
 People who needed to changed shoes and clothes.
 We took a bunch of pictures, but soon bagged up things that couldn’t get wet, and we left all our stuff on the river bank.
 Then you start the wet part of the tour, which is a mini version of the usual Montaña Explora trip!

 The “cool and refreshing” water felt good after our walk.
 First, there was the natural rock slides, then river pools, drop offs, and dips.
 All in the most beautiful and impressive setting.
 Walking around on the rocks was slippery, but the guides helped you along the way.
 You didn’t “have to” do any of the activities, but that was part of the fun — getting over your fear and just going for it!

 This is an active adventure, so you may get some bumps and bruises, but think of them as proof of your experience and bravery.

 It started to rain, so the guides decided it best to finish the tour.
 They were very aware of the weather and river … monitoring the water levels, etc. Depending on if there is another tour, you either hop back in the truck, or you walk back down to base camp, where they have bathrooms, showers, and changing rooms.
 Warm dry clothes felt great at the end of the day!

-The cost of this tour is $85 per person.
+The cost of this tour is about $90 per person.
 Reservations are required.